 - Examination of both positive and negative consequences related to a project.

-- Identification of possible environmental effects and how the same may be mitigated
+- Identification of possible environmental effects and how the same may be mitigated.

-- Optimum utilization of resources, cost and time saving
+- Optimum utilization of resources, cost and time saving.

-- Promotion of community participation in projects
+- Promotion of community participation in projects.

-- Laying the base for environmentally sound/friendly projects
+- Laying the base for environmentally sound/friendly projects.

 The Environmental Impact Assessment procedure studies the various functional areas of the environment, including air, water, biodiversity, ecology, socio-economic, etc.

-The most vital aspect of the EIA process is that it takes views of the local persons who are directly affected by the project.
+The most vital aspect of the EIA process is that it takes views of the local individuals who are directly affected by the project.
 This makes the whole process more genuine with first-hand feedback of the affected persons.

 The quality of the Environmental Impact Assessment Report can be improved by taking inputs of the experts accredited by the Quality Council of India.

 What are the types of Environmental Impact Assessment?

 The following are the types of Environmental Impact Assessment:

 - Comprehensive EIA